Jamie12341324/monster-records/README.md

 Build a art style|3|2|5
 Public voting on how many people agree with something|4|1|5
 # Business goals
-Promot your website and brand to sell products and host relevent adverts Use meta tag and semantics to help with search engine optimization Accessable with alt tags.
-The value the website owner gains is to sell monster related merchandice (t-shirts, pencils, notebook, rubbers, artwork nf films) call to action (request your order with a order number for each product on a order form)
+Promote your website and brand to sell products and host relevent adverts.
+Use meta tag and semantics to help with search engine optimization.
+Accessible with alt tags.
+The value the website owner gains is to sell monster related merchandise (t-shirts, pencils, notebook, rubbers, artwork and films) call to action (request your order with a order number for each product on an order form)
 # User needs
 To get the information that they want
 For the information to be clear